ioc-fang/ioc-fanger/README.md

 By default, every time you run tests it will compare the new results with the existing results.

 If you need to update the benchmarks, open the `pyproject.toml` and replace all flags starting with `--benchmark` with:

 ```
---benchmark-autosave
+--benchmark-save=benchmark
 ```

-This will save a file .
+This will save a file in the `.benchmarks/` dir.